 - Lynx (tabby) point (in any of the colors)

 - Tortie point (in any of the colors)

 - Tortie-lynx point (in any of the colors)

 8 colorpoint cat breeds

 The most recognized colorpoint cat is undoubtedly the Siamese.
-The Cat Fanciers’ Association recognizes the four original Siamese colors for cat show contestants: blue point, lilac point, chocolate point, and seal point.
+The Cat Fanciers’ Association recognizes the four original Siamese colors for cat show contestants: blue point, lilac point, chocolate point, and, the most common, the seal point cat.
 However, Siamese cats can “unofficially” display 32 coat colors and patterns!
 These include lynx (tabby) points with the traditional tabby “M” marked on their forehead, as well as tortie points with the lovely tortoiseshell pattern.

 The Siamese is an ancient natural breed with a storied history.
 These cats have been companions to ancient temple priests, revered patrons of royal families, and contributors to countless modern feline pedigrees.
 They have a loud, low-pitched voice that could be compared to the cries of a human baby.
 The Siamese is quick to befriend anyone who walks in the door, chatting them up as if they were already the best of pals.